-David Hasselhoff and William Daniels (the voice of K.I.T.T.) did not meet until the production's Christmas party, six months after filming season 1.
+David Hasselhoff and William Daniels (the voice of K.I.T.T.) did not meet until the production's Christmas party, six months after filming season one.
 Until that point, Hasselhoff had not seen the face behind the voice of the car.

-In many of K.I.T.T's jump scenes, the vision cuts to another angle (such as Michael driving) before landing.
+In many of K.I.T.T's jumping scenes, the vision cuts to another angle (such as Michael driving) before landing.
 This is because, more often than not, the front end of the stunt car is heavily damaged upon landing.

 When this show became a hit, and for several years following its cancellation, aftermarket kits were available to add the "scanner eye" to consumer Trans-Am cars of appropriate vintage.

-K.A.R.R. - (Knight Automated Roving Robot) aka the evil Trans Am, was the prototype for K.I.T.T.
-But its system had only been programed for self-preservation whereas K.I.T.T. is programed to preserve human life its "evil twin" was not.
-The voice of K.A.R.R. was done by voice actor Peter Cullen, who is probably best known as the voice of Optimus Prime of "The Transformers", Cullen has also been voice to "The Predator" and Eeyore of "Winnie Pooh".
+K.A.R.R. - (Knight Automated Roving Robot) (the evil Trans Am), was the prototype for K.I.T.T.
+But its system had only been programed for self-preservation, whereas K.I.T.T. is programed to preserve human life, its "evil twin" was not.
+The voice of K.A.R.R. was done by Peter Cullen, who is probably best known as the voice of Optimus Prime of "The Transformers", Cullen has also been voice to "Predator" and Eeyore of "Winnie the Pooh".

 According to Car & Driver Magazine, K.I.T.T. was originally intended to be a modified Datsun 280ZX, but General Motors' recently introduced F-Body Firebird Trans Am was substituted in pre-production.